promptfoo/promptfoo/site/docs/configuration/expected-outputs/deterministic.md

     value: { 'key': 'value' }
 ```

-If your JSON schema is large, import it from a file:
+If your expected JSON is large, import it from a file:

 ```yaml
 assert: